 Fees effective from 7th August 2017.

-Pay by PhoneContact Patient Accounts to pay by credit card for all hospital services on 8345 6915
+Pay by PhoneContact Patient Accounts for payment options for all hospital services on 8345 6915

-Pay in PersonPayments can be accepted as cash, credit card or EFTPOS.
+Pay in PersonPayments can be accepted as cash, credit card or EFTPOS at either Footscray or Sunshine Cashier stations.
 Please talk with your Patient Liaison Officer

 To find out more about your level of cover please contact our Patient Liaison Officers who can assist and discuss the costs of your care with you.